paulscherrerinstitute/slic/READMORE.md

 scan.condition = None
 ```

-If the device starts to behave correctly again, the change is easily reverted (without restarting slic):
+If the device starts to behave correctly again, the change is easily reverted (without restarting ipython):

 ```python
 scan.condition = check_intensity